 What do you want to accomplish?
-Don’t just think about the app or platform or website you want to create.
-Think about your ultimate business goals and how you want to go about achieving them.
+Don’t just think about the app, platform, or website you want to create.
+Think about your ultimate business goals and how you want to achieve them.

 Do you want to create a bare-bone MVP to see how users respond before you sink money into developing a more robust product based on their feedback?
 Do you have a target audience in mind?
 Who are your competitors?

 You might not have an answer to all these questions, and that’s fine.
 A good firm can help you clarify your vision.
 Just do your best to flesh out your idea, and then build a Request for Proposal (RFP) outlining everything.
-When you send a thorough RFP to potential partners, they’ll be able to provide a more accurate quote.
+When you send a thorough RFP to potential partners, they can provide a more accurate quote.

-Use all the resources at your disposal to come up with a list of potential tech partners, identifying the pros and cons of each candidate.
-You can gather intelligence by:
+Use all the resources to develop a list of potential tech partners, identifying the pros and cons of each candidate.
+You can gather intelligence by

 - Studying each company’s website

-- Reviewing their portfolios (paying special attention to similar work)
+- Reviewing their portfolios (paying particular attention to similar work),

 - Reading client reviews on websites like G2 and Clutch